 The Poynter Fellowship Committee will review all proposals from faculty members and student organizations.
 Once the committee approves a proposal, the Poynter Fellowship will notify the sponsor of the approved funding so they may begin coordinating the visit.
 To submit a proposal, please fill out the fields below and submit.

-Typically, the Poynter Fellowship provides $1,000-$2,000 that can be used to cover expenses such as honoraria, travel, accommodations, promotional materials, audiovisual support and catering for a single speaking engagement.
-The Office of Public Affairs and Communications assists with publicity efforts through print and digital advertising.
-Additional funding requests will be considered, depending on the scope and complexity of the proposed visit.
+Typically, the Poynter Fellowship provides $1,500 that can be used to cover expenses such as honoraria, promotional materials, and audiovisual support for a single speaking engagement.
+The Office of Public Affairs and Communications also assists with publicity efforts through digital advertising.
+Additional funding requests will be considered, depending on the scope and complexity of the proposed virtual visit.

-For 2018-2019, Poynter particularly seeks to encourage events, including panels, in which faculty members play roles as moderators and/or leaders of discussion.
-Large-scale or multi-session events may be eligible for substantially more support than listed above.
+For 2020-2021, Poynter particularly seeks to encourage virtual panels, in which faculty members play roles as moderators and/or leaders of discussion.
+Large-scale or multi-session events may be eligible for more support than listed above.